 I combine this with meditation, kabbalah rituals, and psychic channeling.
 Just to make it clear: Reiki Kabbalah energy healing is something I can give to someone in a healing session or being done as a “self-healing” technique!
 Spiritual or psychic development is something that would be a much longer process to develop.

 One is called the 3 pillars of Success that is marketed to people looking for a career and personal success.
-I have another one marketed for people looking for “enlightenment” that is called the 3 pillars of the light.
+I have another one marketed for people looking for “enlightenment” which is called the 3 pillars of the light.
 It has made me a new person in dealing with the slings and arrows of working in a call center environment.

 The 3 evils that can make anyone explode under pressure are: